 - Each child shall participate in the Physical Education Program. - A student will be excused from the class only upon the teacher's receiving an acceptable written excuse from the child's parent or guardian. - A doctor's statement must be presented for students who have conditions that prohibit regular participation. - Children are required to wear tennis shoes and appropriate clothing for physical education for safety, comfort, movement freedom, modesty, and protection of our gym floors.

 REPORT CARDS

-- Report cards are issued at the end of each nine weeks of the school year for students in all grades. - A notice may be sent to parents when students are not doing satisfactory work.
+Report cards are issued at the end of each nine weeks of the school year for students in all grades.

 RESPONSE to INSTRUCTION (Rtl) AND STUDENT SUPPORT TEAMS